 The IT industry has created opportunities for the emergence of many professions.
 One of them is a QA tester or engineer.
-Some employers may wonder: why should I hire QA engineers at all?
+Some employers may wonder: why should I even hire QA tester or test engineers, at all?
 Is hiring a good developer who will simply avoid mistakes not enough?
 But in fact, almost any company will try to hire a tester and there are a number of good reasons for this.

 The thing is that not only the IT product serviceability but also the company’s reputation depends on a good tester.
 After all, you probably don’t want to deal with a program or application that has dozens of reviews about software bugs.